|Click here for the News & Notes archive.

 The Lutheran Military Support Group (LMSG) is a relatively new WELS organization dedicated to supporting the needs of our military veterans and our “military families” of both active duty members and veterans.
-A written report on their goals and activities can be found on the bulletin board in the narthex.
 Click here for further information.

 DO YOU GET FORWARD IN CHRIST?

 Forward in Christ, the official magazine of WELS, offers stories of faith, doctrinal and theological articles, WELS news, and more every month.
 Print and digital subscriptions are available.
 Learn more at wels.net/fic.